The Dentist 2: Plot

-Later that night Alan begins to have his obsessive-compulsive visions of germs and decay again after seeing his blood-stained uniform.
-Suddenly Brooke appears, and begins to seduce him into one of his chairs; just before she can cut his tongue off with a pair of scissors, Jamie knocks her out with an overhead lamp.
-However, as Jamie is calling the police about Brooke, she spots the bloody hatchet, and opens a closet door to find Robbie's and Beverley's maimed corpses.
+Later that night, Alan begins to have his obsessive-compulsive visions of germs and decay again after seeing his blood-stained uniform.
+Suddenly Brooke appears and begins to seduce him into one of his chairs; just before she can cut his tongue off with a pair of scissors, Jamie knocks her out with an overhead lamp.
+However, as Jamie is calling the police about Brooke, she spots the bloody hammer and opens a closet door to find Robbie's and Beverley's maimed corpses.

 Alan turns on Jamie and a fight ensues, with him chasing her to an upstairs bathroom and finally overpowering her.
-He takes her to an unfinished room in the office, which in his mind is spotless, germ-free and pure white, with opera music playing, and picks up an electric drill (which in his mind is a dental drill) and tries to drill her teeth.
-Jamie escapes and hides, until Brooke has revived and she and Jamie trap Alan in a hallway.
+He takes her to an unfinished room in the office, which in his mind is spotless, germ-free, and pure white, with opera music playing, and picks up an electric drill (which in his mind is a dental drill) and tries to drill her teeth.
+Jamie escapes and hides until Brooke has revived and she and Jamie trap Alan in a hallway.
 Brooke lunges to stab him with a pair of scissors, but Jamie inadvertently hits her over the head with a 2x4, killing her.

 Alan finds Jamie hiding behind some drywall, and after banter between the two, Jamie fires a nail gun repeatedly and hits him with numerous nails.
 Stunned, Alan walks downstairs into the midst of a surprise welcome party being given to him by the people of Paradise.
-Alan calmly exits out the front door, leaving the townpeople shocked and Jamie to recover from what just happened.
+Alan calmly exits out the front door, leaving the townspeople shocked and Jamie to recover from what just happened.
 Alan drives off into the night with numerous nails embedded in his head and shoulders.
 He begins to pull them out, using one as a toothpick for his cap which was lost in his fights with Jamie and Brooke, and maniacally laughs repeatedly.